For current fee schedules, please visit the Student Accounts Website.

 Funding is provided to support graduate students in the full-time pursuit of their graduate degree.
 Therefore, this funding is subject to certain terms and conditions.

 The funding package is provided for the first year of the Master’s program or four years in the PhD program (five years for PhD students admitted directly from bachelor’s degrees), with the provision that the student makes satisfactory progress through the program.
+These students are referred to as those in the funded cohort.

-In addition, Ph.D. students will be assured at least the same number of Teaching Assistantship hours in their fifth and sixth years of TA work as they get in their first appointment (or second appointment) – if their studies continue beyond four years.
-(Note: in some cases the year of employment is not the same as the year of enrolment in the Ph.D. program.
+In addition, PhD students will be assured at least the same number of Teaching Assistantship hours in their fifth and sixth years of TA work as they get in their first appointment (or second appointment) – if their studies continue beyond four years.
+(Note: in some cases the year of employment is not the same as the year of enrolment in the PhD program.
 For more information, see the collective agreement between the university and CUPE representing the teaching assistants.)

 That is, all students are assured enough money to pay their fees and incidentals, and end up with at least the base funding to spend for their living expenses.